Trio wins Nobel Prize in chemistry for work on quantum dots, used in electronics and medical imaging

 A committee for each prize then discusses candidates in a series of meetings throughout the year.
 At the end of the process, the committee presents one or more proposals to the full academy for a vote.
 The deliberations, including the names of nominees other than the winners, are kept confidential for 50 years.

-Ekimov, 78, and Brus, 80, are early pioneers of the technology, while Bawendi, 62, is credited with revolutionizing the production of quantum dots “resulting in almost perfect particles.
+Ekimov, 78, and Brus, 80, are early pioneers of the technology recognized Wednesday, while Bawendi, 62, is credited with revolutionizing the production of quantum dots “resulting in almost perfect particles.
 This high quality was necessary for them to be utilized in applications,” the academy said.

 Bawendi told the news conference that he was “very surprised, sleepy, shocked, unexpected and very honored.”